slott56/building-skills-oo-design-book/source/craps/craps_player.rst

     simulation control to the maximum number of rounds to play.
 In Roulette, this is spins.
 In Craps, this is the number of throws of the dice, which may be a large number of quick games or a small number of long-running games.
-In Craps, this is the number of cards played, which may be large number of hands or small number of multi-card hands.
+In Blackjack, this is the number of cards played, which may be large number of hands or small number of multi-card hands.